cloudevents/spec/websockets-protocol-binding.md

 | `cloudevents.proto` | [Protobuf event format][proto-format] | Binary |

 All implementations of this specification MUST support the [JSON event format][json-format].
-This specification doesn't support the [JSON batch format][json-batch-format].
+This specification does not support the [JSON batch format][json-batch-format].

 ### 1.6.
 Security